LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

     tartu_lon = 26.7290
     tartu_lat = 58.3780

-Next we need to specify a Proj4 string to reproject our data into World Equidistant Cylindrical in which we want to center our projection to Tartu.
+Next we need to specify a Proj4 string to reproject our data into World Azimuthal Equidistant in which we also want to center our projection to Tartu.
 We need to specify the ``+lat_0`` and ``+lon_0`` parameters in Proj4 string to do this.

 .. ipython:: python